How to prepare for a flood

 - Contact your insurance company to ensure that natural disasters are covered.

 - Teach your children to memorise your phone number in the correct order.

 - Keep all your personal documents, credit cards and medical aid details in a waterproof bag.

-- Have a whistle to signal for help.
+- Have an emergency whistle to signal for help.

 - Pack non-perishable foods, candles, water and matches.

 - Safeguard your home by fixing cracks, pipes and clearing gutters.

 - Raise your appliances off the ground.

 - Seal your walls and open spaces, by adding other materials to keep the water out.